Sheepydaniel/ml-inference-benchmark-suite/README.md

 python src/plot_results.py
 ```

-## What I Learned
+## Results

-This project helped me understand that ML deployment is not only about model accuracy.
-A useful ML system also depends on inference speed, serving overhead, reproducibility, and clear performance measurement.

-The biggest takeaway is that different serving paths introduce different tradeoffs.
-Local inference is simpler and often faster, while API serving introduces overhead but better represents real deployment conditions.
-Batching can improve throughput, but it also changes how latency should be interpreted.
+Benchmark outputs are saved in the `results/` directory as CSV files.
+Generated figures are saved in the `figures/` directory.

+The current results show the expected tradeoff between local inference and API-based serving.
+Local inference avoids request overhead, while FastAPI serving better represents a real deployment setting where predictions are exposed through an endpoint.

+Batch inference also changes the performance profile.
+Larger batches can improve throughput, but latency has to be interpreted differently because each request may represent multiple predictions.

-## Next Improvements
+## Next Steps

-Planned improvements include:
+Planned improvements:

+* Add concurrent request benchmarking
-* Adding ONNX Runtime benchmarking
+* Add ONNX Runtime inference comparison
-* Comparing CPU vs GPU inference
+* Compare CPU and GPU inference where available
-* Adding concurrent request testing
-* Measuring memory usage
+* Measure memory usage
-* Adding transformer model inference benchmarks
+* Add transformer-model inference benchmarks
-* Testing batch inference through the API
+* Add batch inference through the FastAPI endpoint
-* Creating a dashboard for visualizing benchmark results
+* Build a simple dashboard for benchmark visualization